Politics of Austria: Social Democratic Party of Austria

 The Social Democratic Party (Sozialdemokratische Partei Österreichs, or SPÖ) is a social democratic/centre-left political party that was founded in 1888 as the Social Democratic Worker's Party (Sozialdemokratische Arbeiterpartei, or SDAP), when Victor Adler managed to unite the various opposing factions.
 The party was reconstituted as the Socialist Party of Austria in 1945 (renamed to the Social Democratic Party of Austria in 1991) after being outlawed in 1934.
 Between 1970 and 1999, it governed the country either alone or with a junior partner, and all but three of the Presidents of Austria since 1945 have either been members of the SPÖ or nominated by it.
 Originally having a high following among blue-collar workers, it sought to expand its focus on middle class and white-collar workers in the late 1950s.
 In the 1990s, it started viewing privatisation of nationalised industries more openly, after large losses of state owned enterprises came to light.
 Following the 2008 financial crisis, the party started advocating a global transaction tax.
 It finished first in the National Council election of 2008 with 29.3% of the vote.
 The party is a member of the Socialist International and the Party of European Socialists.

 Unlike the ÖVP, the SPÖ has been less successful in reinventing itself and adopting to a new political landscape.
 It suffered heavy losses in the 2019 National Council elections, ending up with a dozen seats fewer than in the previous legislative session.
 The party intended to rebuild and serve as opposition to the ÖVP-led coalition government under Kurz.

 In January 2020 the SPÖ received almost 50% of the votes in regional elections in the State of Burgenland under the leadership of Hans Peter Doskozil, which gave him an absolute majority of seats in the Landtag, and allows him to govern without the support of a junior coalition partner.
-This surprising success raises the possibility that the SPÖ could reverse recent setbacks at the national level likewise.
+This surprising success raised the possibility that the SPÖ could reverse recent setbacks at the national level.